elastic/app-search-kb-demo/README.md

 ### Frontend

-Once the stack is running and your content has been imported, you can run the frontend buy using:
+Once the stack is running and your content has been imported, you can run the frontend by using:

 ```bash
 yarn start